giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-04-geneticsharp-in-the-wild-frixel.md

 ---
 I started a [series of posts](/tags/geneticsharp-in-the-wild/) about some outstanding scientific papers and projects using [GeneticSharp](https://github.com/giacomelli/GeneticSharp).

-For this third post the choose one is the `Frixel: 2D framing / pixel structural optimization`.
+For this third post the chosen one is the `Frixel: 2D framing / pixel structural optimization`.

 ## Introduction